Dustin Johnson's Success and Achievements in Timeline

 In 2020, Dustin Johnson won the Masters Tournament with a record score of 268, 20-under-par.

-On September 7, 2020, Dustin Johnson won the Tour Championship at East Lake Golf Club and the $15 million FedEx Cup.
-Consequently, he was voted the 2020 PGA Tour Player of the Year for the second time.
+In 2020, Dustin Johnson won the Tour Championship at East Lake Golf Club and the $15 million FedEx Cup.
+He was subsequently voted the 2020 PGA Tour Player of the Year.

-In September 2021, Dustin Johnson was a member of the U.S. team that won the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
-He achieved a 5–0–0 record and also won the inaugural Nicklaus-Jacklin Award.
+In September 2021, Dustin Johnson played on the U.S. team in the 2021 Ryder Cup, which won 19–9.
+Johnson's individual record was 5–0–0.
+Johnson also won the inaugural Nicklaus-Jacklin Award.

-September 5, 2022: Victory at the LIV Golf Invitational Boston
+September 5, 2022: LIV Golf Invitational Boston Victory

-On September 5, 2022, Dustin Johnson won the LIV Golf Invitational Boston at The International Golf Club in Bolton, Massachusetts.
-He secured the win after a 3-player playoff, scoring an eagle on the 18th hole.
+On September 5, 2022, Dustin Johnson won the LIV Golf Invitational Boston at The International Golf Club, defeating Anirban Lahiri and Joaquín Niemann in a playoff hole.